 Therapy for Relational Trauma

-Therapy for relational trauma is a healing process that helps people recover from the deep emotional wounds caused by painful or unsafe relationships—often starting in childhood but sometimes taking place or continuing into adulthood.
+Therapy for relational trauma is a healing process that helps people recover from the deep emotional wounds caused by painful or unsafe relationships.
+These experiences often start in childhood but sometimes they take place or continue into adulthood.

 What Does Therapy Focus On?